Pairwise Covariates-adjusted Block Model for Community Detection: Spectral Clustering with Adjustment

-Though finding a global minimizer for the $K$-means problem (\ref{eq:km}) is NP-hard \citep{aloise2009np}, for any positive constant $\epsilon$, we have efficient algorithms to find an $(1+\epsilon)$-approximate solution \citep{kumar2004simple,lu2016statistical}:

 The goal of community detection is to find $\hat{M}$ that is close to $M$.
 To define a loss function, we need to take permutation into account.
 Let $\mathcal{S}_K$ be the space of all $K\times K$ permutation matrices.
-Following \cite{lei2015consistency}, we define two measures of estimation error: the overall relative error and the worst case relative error:
+Following \cite{lei2015consistency}, we define two measures of estimation error: the overall error and the worst-case relative error: